 The results from several additional large randomized controlled trials have been published; these trials have failed to show a benefit for hydroxychloroquine with or without azithromycin or azithromycin alone in hospitalized adults with COVID-19.
 In the Solidarity trial, an international randomized controlled platform trial that enrolled hospitalized patients with COVID-19, the hydroxychloroquine arm was halted for futility.
 There was no difference in in-hospital mortality between patients in the hydroxychloroquine arm and those in the control arm.8 Similarly, PETAL, a randomized, placebo-controlled, blinded study, was stopped early for futility.
 In this study, there was no difference in the median scores on the COVID Outcomes Scale between patients who received hydroxychloroquine and those who received placebo.9 Data from two additional randomized studies of hospitalized patients with COVID-19 did not support using hydroxychloroquine plus azithromycin over hydroxychloroquine alone.10,11 In RECOVERY, azithromycin alone (without hydroxychloroquine) did not improve survival or other clinical outcomes when compared to the usual standard of care.12

-In addition to these randomized trials, data from large retrospective observational studies do not consistently show evidence of a benefit for hydroxychloroquine with or without azithromycin in hospitalized patients with COVID-19.13-15 Please see Table 2b or the archived versions of the Guidelines for more information.
+In addition to these randomized trials, data from large retrospective observational studies do not consistently show evidence of a benefit for hydroxychloroquine with or without azithromycin in hospitalized patients with COVID-19.13-15 Please see the clinical data table or the archived versions of the Guidelines for more information.